 STEP 6: Keep the ISO Image mode to write when prompted and click OK.

 STEP 7: Wait until Rufus writes the data to the USB flash drive.

-That’s it.
-Your Ubuntu Desktop Live USB drive is ready!
+That’s it – your Ubuntu Desktop Live USB drive is ready!
 You can boot into it and test drive it.
-It also serves as a installation media just in case you decided to install it.
+It also serves as an installation media just in case you decided to install it.